 Recycling Everyday Items

-Working appliances can be brought to Goodwill.
-Appliances that have outlived their usefulness can be brought for free to the transfer station for recycling.
-If you need curbside pickup of your appliance, call JRM/Republic to prepay a pickup (978-536-2500) and they will give you a date to put your item at the curb.
+Working appliances can be donated to Goodwill.
+Appliances that have outlived their usefulness can be brought to the transfer station for recycling.
+For curbside service, call JRM to prepay (978-536-2500) and schedule a pickup.

 Clothing and Textiles